What should you bring with you on your trip to Israel?

 - 14 pairs of socks

-- 1 Shabbat outfit (long skirt or dress with a nice blouse for women, nice khakis and a button down or polo shirt for men)
+- 1 outfit for Shabbat (a long skirt, dress, or blouse for women, and khakis and a button down or polo shirt for men)

 - 1 towel

-- Cash/ATM Card/Credit Card (Visa and MasterCard are widely accepted)
+- Cash/ATM Card/Credit Card (Visa and MasterCard are widely accepted in Israel.)

-- Camera, charger/batteries and adapter for electrical appliances (Electrical equipment has to be adaptable to 220 volts and have a European adapter for the prong.
-Equipment on a motor (i.e., electric shaver) must be adaptable to 50 Hz (as opposed to 110 volts and 60 Hz for North America).
+- Camera, charger/batteries and an adapter for electrical appliances (Electrical equipment must be adaptable to 220 volts and have a European adapter for the prong.
+Equipment on a motor must be adaptable to 50 Hz as opposed to 110 volts and 60 Hz for North America.)